nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_intro.rst

    :local:
    :depth: 2

-This documentives an overview of SUIT and its characteristics.
+This documents an overview of SUIT and its characteristics.
 See the :ref:`nrf54h_suit_sample` if you want to try using the SUIT procedure on the nRF54H20 SoC.

 .. _ug_suit_overview: